taan41/Winter_Wolf_IEC_Intern_Test-Unity/README.md

   - The generation count of each tile type is a multiple of the match number, and the counts are kept as evenly distributed as possible.
   - Aniamtions for valid moves and cleared tile matches.
   - Timed Mode: The player must clear the board within 60 seconds.
 Filling the holding row does not result in a loss.
 Tiles in the holding row can be selected again to return them to their original positions.
+  - Extra features (made outside the 4-hour limit): 'AutoLose' and 'AutoWin' buttons in the pause menu.
+'AutoLose' plays all tiles from bottom-left to top-right corner.
+'AutoWin' only plays matching tile types, iterating through all types until the board is cleared.

 ---